How do students request a device?

 Students can practice on any device where they can download the Bluebook™ app, including school computer labs and public computers.
 PDFs of a full-length digital practice test will also be available to download and print from the College Board website.
 Students will need to be connected to Wi-Fi to download the practice tests and resources, but like the test itself, they won’t need to be connected the entire time.
 Because the PDF version cannot fully simulate the digital testing experience, we recommend only using the PDF version if a computer is unavailable for practice.

-Official SAT Practice on Khan Academy® will continue to be available on mobile phones.
+Official Digital SAT Prep on Khan Academy® will continue to be available on mobile phones.